gianlucamazza/lstm_forecast/README.md

 - `batch_size`: Batch size for training.
 - `learning_rate`: Learning rate for the optimizer.
 - `model_path`: Directory to store the trained model.
-- `features`: List of features to use for training.
 - `indicator_windows`: Dictionary containing the window sizes for the technical indicators.
 - `frequency`: Frequency of the data, e.g., 'B' for business days or 'D' for daily.
 - `target`: Target variable for prediction.
 - `best_features`: List of best features selected for training from the feature selection process.
+[Optional]

 ### Features